Sage/carbon/rfcs/text/semantic-release.md

 The number of changes included between `v8` and `v9` were substantial.
 It has become difficult for users to upgrade due to the number of changes.
 This is due to not releasing fast enough for the throughput of the team.

-We want to release faster so users can receive features faster and make small incremental upgrades.
+We want to release more frequently, so users can receive features faster and make small incremental upgrades.
 This will make breaking changes less of an issue for our consumers.

 # Detailed design